Understanding Severity, Exploitability, and Effort to Fix

 |V. Likely||Very likely to be exploited|

 Exploitability for some flaws is set at the category level.
 Some flaws have additional contextual information that provides a more specific exploitability factor.
-This information is available by clicking the exploitability information link for the flaw, located at the right of the exploitability column.
+You can access this information by clicking the help icon for the flaw, located in the exploitability column.

 Effort to Fix